- About Coverfox

 Child plans also have the unique feature of an inbuilt premium waiver benefit.
 This benefit waives the future premiums if the parent dies during the plan term.
 So, the parent is not only assured of a maturity benefit, he or she also knows that the family would not face the burden of paying any premiums to continue the plan.
 The plan would continue automatically and pay benefits as and when promised.

 Child plans, whether traditional or unit linked, understand the importance of securing funds for your child.
-That is why these plans also allow various add-on riders which increase the scope of coverage.
+That is why these child plan also allow various add-on riders which increase the scope of coverage.
 The policyholder can choose any rider as per his requirement and enhance the coverage provided by a child plan.

 If you want to know another reason why a child plan is important, sample this.
 The premiums which you pay for the plan are tax-free under Section 80C up to a maximum of Rs.1.5 lakh.
 Moreover, any death benefit or maturity benefit received under the plan is also completely tax-free.
-That too without any limits!
-So, a child plan not only builds a corpus for your child it also saves your tax liability.

 |HDFC Life Youngstar Udaan||Traditional endowment/money-back plan||10 times the annual premium||On maturity the Sum Assured is paid in lump sum if endowment variant is selected.
-In case of money-back benefit, a specified percentage of Sum Assured is paid.
+In case of [money back benefit](https://www.coverfox.com/life-insurance/money-back-policy/) , a specified percentage of Sum Assured is paid.
 On death the Sum Assured is paid.
 If premium waiver option is selected the plan continues and pays a maturity benefit too.|

 |Max Life Shiksha Plus Super||ULIP||From Rs.2.5 lakhs||Higher of Fund Value or Sum Assured is paid on death.
 Future premiums would be waived off.
 10% of the Sum Assured would be paid every year following death till the end of plan term and Fund Value is paid on maturity.
 On maturity, the Fund Value is paid.|